Fix Android WiFi Authentication Issue

 To do this, follow the steps below:

-• First, open Parameters and select a WIFI connection.
+- First, open Settings and select a WIFI connection.

-There !
+So !
 You have finished.
-Now check if the problem is fixed or not
+Now check if the issue is resolved or not.

 If WiFi authentication errors persist